FridgeFinder/CFM_Notification/README.md

   </a>
 </p>

-Service that manages and sends out Notifications to users of FridgeFinder
+Service that manages and sends out User Fridge Notifications to users of FridgeFinder

 User's of FridgeFinder are able to receive notification on status updates of a Community Fridge they are following

 User's can Follow to a Community Fridge by going to a Fridge Profile and clicking on the Follow Button [TODO: implement follow button :)] - find one near you https://www.fridgefinder.app/browse

-Currently User's can receive notification via Email or SMS
+Currently User's can receive fridge notification via Email or SMS

 ---
 ## Pre-Requisites